 Typical wait time to enter the entry level course, Mindfulness-Based Chronic Pain Management, is between 4 to 12 months for sites in Toronto at Sunnybrook Health Sciences Centre and St. Michael’s Hospital.
 Wait times for the sites serviced by the Ontario Telemedicine Network (OTN) will vary based on the number of participants in each location.

 The Basic Mindfulness courses are offered 3 times a year starting in January, April and September.
 Class is once a week for 2 hours 50 minutes including a mid class intermission, and run for 13 weeks.
 Courses are offered at St Michael’s Hospital and Sunnybrook Health Sciences Centre where on-site patients are linked with patients at other facilities in Ontario via Telemedecine.
-A physician referral is required and faxed to St Michael’s Hospital for Toronto referrals Greater Toronto Area Referral Form, and to OTN for distant site referrals Ontario Telemedicine Network Form for courses offered throughout Ontario.
+A physician referral is required and faxed to The NeuroNova Centre Patient Referral Form

 Distant site courses run via telemedicine link up to the Toronto sites have to date been offered at: Bracebridge, Cambridge, Campbellford, Carlton Place, Cochrane, Elliot Lake, Espanola, Fort Frances, Haliburton, Iroquois Falls, Kingston, Leamington, Lindsay, Little Current, Napanee, Newmarket, Noelville, North Bay, Orangeville, Orillia, Oshawa, Parry Sound, Peterborough, Picton, Sault Ste-Marie, Shelburne, Sturgeon Falls, Sudbury, Terrace Bay, Thunder Bay, Wawa, and Wellington.

-More sites can be accommodated if there are enough participants and a telemedicine site is available locally for clinical work.
+More sites can be accommodated if there are enough participants and a telemedicine site is available locally for clinical work and if we have trained enough facilitators willing to offer courses through telemedicine.
+In general only MDs can offer it on the health plan through telemedicine.
 Application for Ontario Telemedicine (OTN) Classes: it requires a physician referral.

-Please note that most of the classes are run with three sites simultaneously, two sites being connected through TV screens from their local hospitals.
-Average number of participants is 30 for the entire class at the three sites.
-Commonly there is a drop out rate of one third of class participants by the 4th class, a consistent finding over the 8 years we have been offering these courses.
+As of Fall 2013, most of the classes are run with at least five sites simultaneously, sites being connected through TV screens from their local hospitals and health facilities.
+Average number of participants is 50 for the entire class.
+Commonly there is a drop out rate of about 15% of the class participants by the 4th class of the course.

 An enrollment fee of $35 is charged per person per course, but the cost of participation is covered by the Ontario provincial health insurance plan.
 There is a cost for course materials of $85.